coddingtonbear/jsonselector/readme.rst

-JSONSelector
+jsonselector
 ============

-Jsonelector allows you to find matching nodes in a JSON document using a query language modeled off of CSS selectors -- `JSONSelect <http://jsonselect.org/>`_.
+Jsonselector allows you to find matching nodes in a JSON document using a query language modeled off of CSS selectors -- `JSONSelect <http://jsonselect.org/>`_.